 Where can I review new Vendor Items as they come in to make sure everything is being linked and coded the way I want?

 We recommend you review the New Vendor Item Review on a regular basis to see how your new vendor items are being coded, and change any Vendor Item <-> Product associations you want to see differently (here's an article on how to do that).

 You can also opt to use the Invoice Approval to review all your invoices for this purpose as well as other areas of invoice processing like reviewing what Payment Accounts your invoices were closed to and other invoice details.

 How does MarginEdge decide how to code/categorize my products?

-Our staff all have Restaurant experience and also use system-wide data about how other restaurants code your invoices that we bring to bear on the task.
-We use the Categories you have in the system and classify things according to what they are NOT how they're used.
-So if you upload an invoice with apples on it, we'll code that as "Produce" or "Fruit" depending on your restaurant's categories but we won't code it to "family meal" or "desserts" because only you know how you intend to use it.
+All of our staff have restaurant experience and make use of system-wide data about how other restaurants code these items that we bring to bear on the task.
+We use the Categories you have in the system and classify things according to what they are as we do not know how they're used.
+So if you upload an invoice with apples on it, we'll code that as "Produce" or "Fruit" depending on your restaurant's Categories but we won't code it to "family meal" or "desserts" because only you know how you intend to use it.